Jack Haslam - British Championship Gold Medallist

 “I just didn’t have a plan,” he admits.
 “When you make a decision like that, you really need something new to focus on.”

 Some TV punditry, well-received modelling assignments and a much-needed extended break in Australia kept the athlete busy – for a while.
-But, as 2019 slipped into 2020, it was time to focus on the future.
+But, it was time to focus on the future.

 Fit for the future